 Why Choose Honors@CSU?

-The following video shares student experiences about the Honors Program, discussing housing, opportunities, and a student’s viewpoint about the benefits of being an Honor’s student.
+This video shares student experiences in the Honors Program, covering housing, opportunities, and the benefits of being an Honors student.

 The Honors seminars have been some of my favorite classes at CSU.
 It's been so nice to earn my core curriculum credits in smaller, more personalized classrooms with more engaging instructors and topics.
 The instruction I've received has also been very engaging; these professors are teaching topics that they're personally interested in, and their excitement about the material transfers to their students as well.